esa/polyhedral-gravity-model/README.md

 cube_density = 1.0
 computation_point = np.array([0, 0, 0])
 ```

-> [!IMPORTANT]
-> The plane unit normals of every face of the polyhedral mesh must point **outwards**
-of the polyhedron!
-You can check this property via [MeshChecking](https://esa.github.io/polyhedral-gravity-model/api/calculation.html#meshchecking) in C++ or
-via the [utility](https://esa.github.io/polyhedral-gravity-model/api/python.html#module-polyhedral_gravity.utility) submodule in Python.
-If the vertex order of the faces is inverted, i.e. the plane unit normals point
-inwards, then the sign of the output will be inverted.

 The simplest way to compute the gravity is to use the `evaluate` function: